 When I think of my favourite English food things like fish and chips or a roast beef Sunday lunch come to mind but there are certain traditional British foods that make me smile because of the memories attached to them.

 The English had a reputation for some of the worst cooking in the world and my mother is proof of that.
 It used to be that the English boiled the crap out of everything and when it was served all the food was the same grey mess.
 And then there were those quirky British foods that defied explanation.

 Well that was then and now England has a reputation for some of the finest foods in the world.
 However there are some old favourites that the British cling to and rightly so.
-These are some of the top traditional British dishes to try if you visit England.
-Many of you may already cling to some of these British traditional foods – I know my family can’t resist a Toad in the Hole.
+These are some of the top traditional British foods to try if you visit England.
+Many of you may already be a fan of some of these British traditional foods – I know my family can’t resist a Toad in the Hole.

 1 Paste: I know it doesn’t sound appetizing but I loved this stuff as a kid and I still slather it on toast or a sarnie when I need a comfort snack.
 They come in a variety of flavours: Sardine and Tomato, Salmon, Bloater and a few others these are my favorites though.
 This is the dictionary definition of English Paste.